-The department provides a comprehensive induction for all new students during the second week of October.
+The department provides a comprehensive induction for all new students in early October.
 This runs in parallel with induction events organised by colleges and the Medical Sciences Division.
 The programme of induction is designed to enable students to begin their studies with an understanding of the academic and social environment within which they will be working and includes:

 - facilities available for students within the department

 - relevant health and safety practices within the department